Manatee County, Florida: European exploration and early settlement

 Some historians have suggested that the southern mouth of the Manatee River was the landing site of the De Soto Expedition.

-Due to conflict during the Patriot War and First Seminole War, many Native American and African American refugees fled to the Tampa Bay region of Florida and some settled in modern-day Manatee County.
+Due to conflict during the Patriot War and First Seminole War, many Native American and African American refugees fled to the Tampa Bay region of Florida, and some settled in now-Manatee County.
 The settlement they founded on the Manatee River was called Angola.
-By 1819, the population of Angola may have reached as high as 600-700 people.
+By 1819, the population of Angola may have reached as high as 700 people.

 The Manatee area was opened to settlement in 1842 with the passing of the federal Armed Occupation Act.
-Early settlements included the Manatee Colony led by Colonel Samuel Reid that numbered thirty-one individuals both black and white.
+Early settlements included the Manatee Colony led by Colonel Samuel Reid that numbered 31 individuals, both black and white.
 Other prominent early settlers were Joseph and Hector Braden who moved into an area near the Manatee River in 1842.
 The two had lost their land for their plantations in Northern Florida during the Panic of 1837.
-They were said to have heard that there was abundant land in the area.
+They were said to have heard that land in the area was abundant.
 The brothers moved into a log cabin five miles north of the mouth of the Manatee River.
-Four years later Hector drowned while trying to cross the Manatee River on his horse during a hurricane.
-Despite this tragic event, Joseph decided he would still build the Braden sugar mill (Note: Sugar production became a major industry in the area during the 1840s and several major sugar works were established.) at the mouth of the Manatee River and the Braden River.
+Four years later, Hector drowned while trying to cross the Manatee River on his horse during a hurricane.
+Despite this tragic event, Joseph decided he would still build the Braden sugar mill (Note: Sugar production became a major industry in the area during the 1840s, and several major sugar works were established.) at the mouth of the Manatee and Braden Rivers.
 He later built a dock where Main Street was and fortified the area near his house by building a stockade.
 A few years later in 1851, he built the Braden Castle, which was made out of tabby and served as his residence.
 In spring of 1856, the fortified home was attacked by Seminole Indians during the Third Seminole War.
 It later became a popular tourist attraction in the early 1900s with Tin Can Tourists.
-He would only stay there for the next six years before moving to Tallahassee.
+He only stayed there for the next six years before moving to Tallahassee.